debops/debops/docs/ansible/roles/preseed/defaults-detailed.rst

 Each definition is created using a specific set of parameters:

 ``name``
   Required.
-An indentifier of a given Preseed definition, not used otherwise.
+An identifier of a given Preseed definition, not used otherwise.
   Must be unique across all definitions.
 Entries with the same ``name`` are merged in order of appearance and can affect each other.